-Status: 5/3/2021-S. APPR.
-SUSPENSE FILE
+Status: 7/6/2021-A. APPR

-Summary: Would, commencing July 1, 2022, make every incident involving use of force to make a member of the public comply with an officer, force that is unreasonable, or excessive force subject to disclosure.
-The bill would, commencing July 1, 2022, require records relating to sustained findings of unlawful arrests and unlawful searches to be subject to disclosure.
-The bill would, commencing July 1, 2022, also require the disclosure of records relating to an incident in which a sustained finding was made by any law enforcement agency or oversight agency that a peace officer or custodial officer engaged in conduct involving prejudice or discrimination on the basis of specified protected classes.
-The bill would require the retention of all complaints and related reports or findings currently in the possession of a department or agency.
-The bill would require that records relating to an incident in which an officer resigned before an investigation is completed to also be subject to release.
+Summary: Would make every incident involving force that is unreasonable or excessive, and any sustained finding that an officer failed to intervene against another officer using unreasonable or excessive force, subject to disclosure.
+The bill would require records relating to sustained findings of unlawful arrests and unlawful searches to be subject to disclosure.
+The bill would also require the disclosure of records relating to an incident in which a sustained finding was made by any law enforcement agency or oversight agency that a peace officer or custodial officer engaged in conduct involving prejudice or discrimination on the basis of specified protected classes.
+The bill would make the limitations on delay of disclosure inapplicable until January 1, 2023, for the described records relating to incidents that occurred before January 1, 2022.